Key highlights

 3. Sell your products using social commerce

 There’s no better time than now to tap into the power of social commerce to drive online sales and scale your eCommerce brand.
-According to Accenture, the industry is projected to reach $1.2 trillion by 2025.
+According to a report by Mordor Intelligence, the global social commerce market is projected to reach $2.11 trillion in 2026, driven by the rapid adoption of in-app checkout and integrated shopping features.

 So, how does it work?

-Social commerce allows consumers to explore and purchase products without exiting a social media app.
-This results in a frictionless shopping experience that could boost your sales.
+Social commerce allows consumers to discover, research and purchase products directly within social media platforms without leaving the app.
+This creates a frictionless shopping experience that shortens the path from product discovery to purchase.

 How you sell products depends on the social channel of your choice.